EyeVisionsNL/views/README.md

 <h2>**You need the view-assist template for all views!
-NO i am not on a Lenovo-thinksmart.
+NO i am not on a Lenovo-thinksmart TSV.
 I'm on a 10,1inch tablet Teclast P30T**</h2>